jm-contreras-zz/kaggle/README.md

 kaggle
 ======

 **Repository of R scripts that I wrote to take part in three predictive modeling competitions hosted by [Kaggle](http://www.kaggle.com/).** Each script requires that the training and testing data from its respective competition are located in the current working directory in the form of CSV files.
-As output, each script produces a CSV file called *submission*, which can be submitted to its respective competition.
+As output, each script produces a CSV file called *submission*, which can be submitted to its competition.

 - **scfp.R**, written for the [See Click Fix Predict competition](http://www.kaggle.com/c/see-click-predict-fix), uses linear regression to predict the number of user comments, views, and votes on non-emergency issues from 4 US cities.
 Its operations include the following.
   - Clustering of issue coordinates with *k*-means to identify the city of provenance as a feature